ltonglee3104/ltonglee3104.github.io/essays/Final-Project-1.md

 ### Mockup Page Ideas

 Some possible mockup pages include:
-Markup : * Landing Page
+* Landing Page
 * Creator Page
 * Participant Page
 * Projects Page
 * Sign-up Page
 * Admin Page

 ### New Case Ideas

-Markup : * User goes to landing page, signs up for particpant page, creates user as participant.
+* User goes to landing page, signs up for particpant page, creates user as participant.
 * User goes to landing page, signs up for Creator page, creates user as creator (creates projects and lists them onsite).
 * Admin logs in and manages what projects will be featured
 * Visitors can go through project pages to see what is being worked on/ in production.

 ### Beyond The Basics

-Markup : * Feature completed projects from alumni
+* Feature completed projects from alumni
 * React features that allow interaction on what projects are popular
 * Application based messaging.